MosesSupposes/Purescript-By-Example/text/chapter6.md

   show false = "false"
 ```

-This code declares a type class instance called `showBoolean` - in PureScript, type class instances are named to aid the readability of the generated JavaScript.
+This code declares a type class instance called `showBoolean` - in PureScript, type class instances can be named to aid the readability of the generated JavaScript.
 We say that the `Boolean` type _belongs to the `Show` type class_.

 We can try out the `Show` type class in PSCi, by showing a few values with different types: